jdchart/jh-max/README.md

 ## JavaScript

 A set of JS files which can be imported as such: `var ut = require('utilities');`.
 Once this is done, they can be used within you JS or JSUI scripts (see the examples provided for more details).
+Note that much of the code is very old and hasn't yet been optimised.
+In the future, I intend to re-do much of this in a much more OOP style.

 ### Utilities